watson/airplay-protocol/README.md

 - `callback` - Optional callback.
 Will be called when the stop request have been processed by the AirPlay server.
 An error object may be given as the first argument
+- `callback` (optional) - Will be called when the request have been processed by the AirPlay server.
+The first argument is an optional Error object.
+The second argument is an instance of [`http.IncomingMessage`][1]

 ### `airplay.playbackInfo(callback)`